 Ars Notoria means the art of the noteworthy.
 What events, people and historical moments are worth writing about, worth depicting?
-History is almost always written by the victors, the oppressors, and one of their first tasks is to erase memories of resistance to their oppression.
-The question of historical memory is a very important one for those of us who want change, who want social justice and equality, who want a humane, democratic, egalitarian society.
+History is usually written by the victors – the oppressors – and one of their highest priority tasks is to erase memories of resistance to oppression.
+The question of historical memory is an important one for those of us who want change, who want social justice; who want a humane, democratic, egalitarian society.

-My fellow editors, writers, poets, and artists, the sodality* at Ars Notoria, were disheartened when we looked at the media landscape.
-It is desolate.
-We used to rely on mainstream outlets for a semblance of balance, especially those of us on Ars Notoria who are socialists.
-Most of us, for a long time, tried to believe the mainstream media would hold to professional standards of journalism when it came to reporting on the wonderful new opportunity for radical change that Jeremy Corbyn represented.
-However, we were proved wrong; not because we were naïve, but because we had hope for a more egalitarian future.
-We continue to hope.
+Editors, writers, poets, and artists united in the sodality of Ars Notoria were disheartened when looking out over the media landscape.
+It seems desolate.
+We used to rely on mainstream outlets for a semblance of balance.
+Most of us believed for a long time that the mainstream media would hold to professional standards when it came to reporting on the wonderful new opportunity for radical change that Jeremy Corbyn represented.
+We were proved wrong.
+We were not proved wrong because we were naïve, but because we had hope for a more egalitarian future.
+That hope was sabotaged.
+Still, we continue to hope = and act.

-We were proved wrong not because we were naïve, but because we had hope for a more egalitarian future.
-We still hope.
+We were proved wrong not because we were naïve, but because we had hope for a more egalitarian future and that hope was sabotaged.

-In response to the general perception among the left that there has been moral failure in formerly reliable mainstream media outlets, a hodgepodge of thousands of amateur, web-based, alternative Left Wing media outlets have arisen.
+In response to the view held by most people on the left that there is now a fierce neoliberal bias, even in the coverage of organisations like the Guardian and the BBC, a hodgepodge of amateur, web-based, alternative Left Wing media outlets, have arisen.

 … it was up to us to step up to the crease and to create our own site; a site that was broadly left and inclusive.